• Facebook

 The ideas or content may be excellent starting points or give extensive background knowledge.
 Perhaps limited unit study curriculum just gives an idea for the day versus a daily lesson plan.

-Furthermore, the focus of some of unit studies are narrow; that is a huge benefit when too much information is overwhelming.
+Furthermore, the focus of some unit studies are narrow; that is a huge benefit when too much information is overwhelming.

-Not everyone wants day to day hand holding especially if you have an eager learner.
+Not everyone wants day-to-day hand holding, especially if you have an eager learner.
 You may just want a framework of knowledge on the topic.
 There are many ways to use limited unit study curriculum.

 A few of the ones I like are below;